Her Story

 05What values are most important to you in your work and personal life?

 I think the most important thing to me is, first and foremost, my relationship with God.
 I get up every day and do my meditation with God, because He is the one who sustained me.
 That's my first and foremost, my time spent with Him.
 But I do have an only child, a daughter who's grown now, and everything I do, I try to make sure that it's aligned with what will make her proud of me.
 I never want her to look and say, Ma, why did you do that?
-Or, I never want nobody to know that you're my mother.
+Or, I never want her to be ashamed of anything I've done.
 I always want to make sure that what I do, she can say, I can take this in my career because my mother did it.
 Or I can promote this in my life because my mom did it.
 I know that I can make it and be on my own without the help of the state or city because my mom did it.
 I need to work hard because my mom did it.
 I need to give back to my community because my mom did it.
 To me, the most important thing right now is to make my daughter proud and make sure she's okay in life.
 Make sure she's set up better than I was coming up - financially, professionally, all of it.
 And I have to say, she's doing pretty well for herself.
 I'm proud of her.

 Join Influential Women and start making an impact.
 Register now.